akanksha785/venn_code/README.md

 =X-15

-How to run code in R?
+Instructions to run code in R:

 1)	Install “VennDiagram” package in Rstudio.
 2)	Read the “coding_test” file in Rstudio.